 - All forms of albinism are associated with vision and potentially hearing problems and albinos are, therefore, less likely to detect predators early enough to escape.

 - Predators, on the other hand, are able to see albino hummingbirds far easier than the more camouflaged normal-colored hummingbirds.
-Even more so at night when hummingbirds go into a state of torpor (temporary or semi-hibernation - click here for info).
+Even more so at night when hummingbirds go into a state of torpor (temporary or semi-hibernation).
+Please refer to: Hummingbirds: Interesting Facts.
 At this time, their white plumage is easily seen in the dark, and the albino hummingbirds are completely helpless.